rsantamaria/papercrop/README.md

     crop_attached_file :snapshot, :aspect => "16:9"

 On the controller you can render a view after user creation, create a simple crop action, etc... whatever you like the most.
-Inside the form of a persisted user:
+Inside the form of a user with persisted avatar:

     <%= form_for @user do |f| %>
       <%= f.cropbox :avatar %>